Research

 Dr Dean Cutajar

-Development and use of Monte Carlo simulation tools for applications in medicine, space and industry application.
-The projects are in radiation physics.
+• Development of Monte Carlo simulation tools for applications in medicine, space and industry application.

 Dr Lorna Jarrett